SaiSakethGK/fantasy-baseball-monorepo/README.md

 * **Add (draft)** via `POST /api/draft/pick { userId, playerId }`.
 * **Remove** via `POST /api/draft/remove { userId, playerId }`.
-  I expose a toggle (`allowRemoveAnytime`) in Draft Settings to permit removal only on your turn or at any time.
+  I expose a toggle (`allowRemoveAnytime`) in Draft Settings to permit removal only on our turn or at any time.

 ### 5.3 Notify users and enforce auto-draft on timer expiration